 In addition, in some circumstances employees may provide services in advance of the grant date and therefore the grant date fair value is estimated for the purposes of recognising the expense during the period between service commencement period and grant date.

-When the options are exercised, the company issues new shares.
-The proceeds received net of any directly attributable transaction costs are credited to share capital.
+When the options are exercised, the Company issues new shares.
+The proceeds received net of any directly attributable transaction costs are credited to share capital and share premium.